 Enjoying Spring in Japan: Where to Go, What to Pack (& How to Avoid Crowds) | The Invisible Tourist x Lisa in Japan

 To bring you this detailed Japan spring guide I’ve teamed up with one of my favourite Tokyo photographers, Lisa from Lisa in Japan.
-With her exceptional eye for detail that beautifully captures the spirit of Japan, I can guarantee you if you haven’t yet felt butterflies in your stomach about the anticipation of visiting this unique country during spring, you will by the end of this article.
+We later found out we are cousins!
+With her exceptional eye for detail that beautifully captures the spirit of Japan, I can guarantee you if you haven’t yet felt butterflies in your stomach about the anticipation of visiting this unique country during 春 (spring in Japanese), you will by the end of this article.

-If you’re ready to be inspired by emotive photography and want to learn exactly where to go, how to avoid crowds, alternatives to popular sights, what to wear and tips for how to make the most of your time during spring in Japan, read on for more!
+If you’re ready to be inspired by emotive photography and want to learn exactly where to go, how to avoid crowds, alternatives to popular sights, what to pack, wear and tips for how to make the most of your time throughout the spring season in Japan, read on for more!

 This post contains some affiliate links, at no extra cost to you.
 I may earn a small commission if you click through and make a purchase.